-As an ecologist and conservation biologist, I am fascinated with the vast diversity of species on Earth and how they interact with their environment and other organisms.
-I am particularly interested in how climate change, urbanization, and other anthropogenic factors affect populations, communities, and ecosystems, including the benefits we, as humans, derive from them.
-Understanding global change impacts to organisms is compelling to me for two main reasons: 1) humans exert a large and growing influence on Earth's biota, and 2) we can simultaneously learn about basic ecology and address applied problems in conservation biology, management, and restoration.
+As an ecologist and conservation biologist, I am fascinated with the vast diversity of species on Earth, and how species interact with their environment and other organisms, including humans.
+I am particularly interested in how climate change and urbanization affect populations to ecosystems, including the benefits we humans derive from and experience in them and how those benefits are distributed.

 I have broad interests and have worked in diverse systems ranging from Pacific Northwest forests and tropical bee communities in coffee farms to suburban vernal pool amphibians and coastal sandplain grassland communities.
 I use field experiments, observational monitoring, meta-analysis, and statistical models as my primary research tools, and am committed to open data practices.

 News & Updates